-We stock largely 19mm x 68mm and 19mm x 90mm balau deck boards but other sizes and species are also available, on request.
+We stock largely 19mm x 68mm and 19mm x 90mm wooden balau deck boards but other sizes and species are also available, on request.
 We stock a range of lengths from 2.4m to 4.8m.
-Please check with us what we have in stock before ordering and provide us with the rough dimensions of your deck so we can select the correct lengths for you to minimize waste.
-If for instance you have a deck measuring 4.8m then you would opt for 2.4m deck boards and space your joists with centres of 400mm or 480mm (but not 450mm or 500mm) as these are all factors of 2.4m.
-On the other hand if your deck measured 5.4m long then you would opt for 2.7m deck boards and space your joists with centres of 450mm or 540mm being a factor of 2.7m.
+Please check with us what we have in stock before ordering and provide us with the rough dimensions of your wooden deck so we can select the correct lengths for you to minimize waste.
+If for instance you are building a wooden deck measuring 4.8m then you would opt for 2.4m deck boards and space your joists with centres of 400mm or 480mm (but not 450mm or 500mm) as these are all factors of 2.4m.
+On the other hand if your wooden deck measured 5.4m long then you would opt for 2.7m deck boards and space your joists with centres of 450mm or 540mm being a factor of 2.7m.
 This way the off cut at the end of each deck board is minimized and a saving can be obtained.
 I will gladly help you plan your substructure and deck boards so as to build a structurally sound deck and minimize waste.
 Contact me below with the size of your deck and the height above ground.

 There are mainly two different types of balau that can be purchased, red and yellow balau.
 In my experience the yellow balau is harder and therefore more durable.
 The red balau I have bought in the past seems to be more porous and will therefore absorb more water and rot more quickly.
 Although balau is very hard, contains natural oils and resins and repels water naturally all wood will eventually rot.
 The aim is to choose a decking timber that will outlast other timbers but is still affordable and easy on your pocket.
 We stock only yellow balau.